 I got to thinking the other day about our culture and the amazing privilege of being an American.
 (Can I get an Amen?!?!)
 Oh sure, there are plenty of things we need to change; but there are even more ways we have it right.
 I’m thankful for a land where I can raise my children the way I see fit and where we’re pretty safe overall.
 Granted, violence happens.
 Sometimes even rioting in the streets.
 But on the whole, and compared to most of the world, we’re pretty darn cozy here.

 One of the ways we’re getting it right is the swing back toward breastfeeding.
 Knowing what we know now, it’s hard to imagine why we would have ever swung away from boobs to begin with.

 The Formula Fad

-I try to understand the fad of the mid 1900’s where women preferred formula to breastfeeding.
+I try to understand the fad of the mid-1900’s where women preferred formula over breastfeeding.
 It became a status symbol.
 Only poor people who couldn’t afford good formula breastfed their babies.

 Back to the Boobs

 And now, sixty plus years later, here we are.
 Breastfeeding is vogue again, and I for one couldn’t be happier.
 The benefits are amazing for the moms and beyond compare for the littles.
 Almost nobody disputes that.

 And yet people get so uptight about it.
 Why????